-Finally, if you just can't get yourself to study, monitor your moods and behaviour.
+If you just can't get yourself to study, monitor your moods and behaviour.
 Do you enjoy chatting with your classmates so much that you never get around to studying?
 Possibly you learn best through interaction with others, or possibly you're avoiding your work.
 Perhaps you don't know where to start, or perhaps you are uncertain whether you can complete the task successfully.

 Try to find the next action, the next step that you can take.
-Try to break down larger tasks until you have identified a very small task, one you can do within a few minutes, and then do it!
+Break down larger tasks until you have identified a very small task, one you can do within a few minutes, and then do it!
 The action can be as small as looking over today's notes or looking up an assignment and spending a few minutes thinking about the requirements for that assignment.
 Taking action empowers you.